MMAP memory between kernel and userspace

 How does mmap(2) work?

 Every page table entry has a bit that tells us if the entry is valid in supervisor mode (kernel mode) only.
 And sure, all memory allocated in kernel space will have this bit set.
 What the mmap(2) system call do is simply creating a new page table entry with a different virtual address that points to the same physical memory page.
-The difference is that this supervisor-bit's not set.
+The difference is that this supervisor-bit's not set for this entry.

-This let userspace access the memory as if it was a part of the application, for now it's!
-The kernel is not involved in those accesses at all, so it's really fast.
+This let the userspace access the memory as if it was a part of the application itself - and now it is.
+The kernel is not involved in those accesses at all, so there are no penalites for accessing those pages.

 Magic?
 Kind of.